-IPV market segment subsegment ., Associated sections BIPV Tiles Specific investment support for a defined list of BIPV tiles, meeting landscape integration conditions.
+IPV market segment IPV market subsegment Specific definition / support scheme / regulations for IPV Associated sections BIPV Tiles Specific investment support for a defined list of BIPV tiles, meeting landscape integration conditions.
 3.2

 Others Same support scheme as for BAPV but not eligible for rooftop investment premium.
-PVNB No definition, same support scheme as for conventional PV IIPV Commercial Carport Falls in the "buildings, warehouses or canopies" category and associated support schemes + obligation of PV installation on parking lots of a certain size 5.2.2 Residential Carport Falls in the "buildings, warehouses or canopies" category and associated support schemes AgriPV PV + Grazing Vertical Interval Specific regulatory framework, but no specific support scheme 6.2 Elevated Greenhouses Shadehouses Specific regulatory framework and have the possibility to participate in the "innovative tenders" in France 0.2
+PVNB No definition, same support scheme as for conventional PV Commercial Falls in the "buildings, warehouses or canopies" category and Carport associated support schemes + obligation of PV installation on 522 IIF V parking lots of a certain size 0.2.2 Residential Falls in the "buildings, warehouses or canopies" category and Carport associated support schemes PV + Grazing Vertical Specific regulatory framework, but no specific support scheme AgriPV Interval 62 Elevated Charitic regulatory framework and have the nessibility to 0.2 Greenhouses & specific regulatory framework and have the possibility to Shadehouses